 If you experience very heavy bleeding—filling a pad or period underwear in an hour or two, having multiple clots or one clot that is the size of a golf ball or larger—seek emergency medical care immediately.
 Also look out for fevers, chills, lightheadedness, foul-smelling blood or discharge, belly pain, rapid heart rate or breathing rate or any other worrying signs, and seek medical care right away if you have them.

-Again, whether or not you are exclusively breastfeeding has an impact on how reliable your period will likely be for the first year or so.
-As Sauter explains, mothers who had regular periods before pregnancy and do no breastfeed often fall back into that rhythm within a few months of the baby's arrival.
+Whether or not you are exclusively breastfeeding has an impact on how reliable your period will likely be for the first year or so.
+As Sauter explains, mothers who had regular periods before pregnancy and aren't breastfeeding often fall back into that rhythm within a few months of the baby's arrival.

 For breastfeeding mamas, even once your period returns after you give birth, it may not come back in exactly 28 days (or whatever frequency you were used to).
 However, for some women, this is a silver lining.

-"Many mothers who had irregular menses prepregnancy in fact start more regular menses postpartum," says Sauter, adding the disclaimer this isn't always the case, especially for women with polycystic ovarian syndrome.
+"Many mothers who had irregular menses prepregnancy in fact start more regular menses postpartum," says Sauter, adding the disclaimer this isn't always the case, especially for women with polycystic ovary syndrome (PCOS).